Our bottom line

 However, the lack of rewards and its foreign exchange fees could reduce the appeal of the card when compared to some of its peers.
-Therefore, it may be worth considering having a second credit card in order to maximise your benefits on everyday spending, while also keeping fees to a minimum when travelling abroad.
+Therefore, it may be worth considering having a second credit card in order to maximize your benefits on everyday spending, while also keeping fees to a minimum when traveling abroad.

 In order to successfully apply for the card, you need to have a good credit score.
 Applicants should also have an annual income of at least £10,000 and be a UK resident.

 As with every credit card, the advertised rates are representative rates.
 This means that they must only be offered by law to 51% of successful applicants.
 As such, you may be offered a shorter balance transfer period, or a different rate of interest, for example.